radevgit/nfp/README.md

 # NFP - No Fit Polygon

 [![Crates.io](https://img.shields.io/crates/v/nfp.svg?color=blue)](https://crates.io/crates/nfp)
 [![Documentation](https://docs.rs/nfp/badge.svg)](https://docs.rs/nfp)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A Rust library that computes the No Fit Polygon (Minkowski sum) of two closed counter-clockwise oriented polygons.
+A Rust library for computing the No Fit Polygon (Minkowski sum) of two convex polygons for nesting and packing optimization.

-## Overview
+## What is NFP?

-NFP implements the Minkowski sum algorithm for polygon nesting and packing problems.
-Given two CCW-oriented polygons, it computes the boundary region where one polygon can be placed relative to another without overlapping.
+The No Fit Polygon defines the forbidden region where one polygon cannot be placed relative to another without collision.
+When polygon B's origin is **outside** the NFP, the polygons do **not** overlap.
+When it's **inside**, they **do** collide.

+## Features

+- ✅ **Convex polygon support** with Minkowski sum via vertex combinations and convex hull
+- ✅ **Fast computation** using Graham scan algorithm
+- ✅ **Validated output** - CCW orientation, convex, no self-intersections
+- ✅ **Automatic orientation correction** - handles CCW/CW input
+- ✅ **Zero-copy collision detection** - use point-in-polygon test on NFP

 ## Installation